David Crosby celebrates fatal Trump Tower fire: ‘oh boy … burn baby burn’

-A man was killed in a fire and four firefighters injured.
+A man was killed in a fire and four firefighters were injured.

-David Crosby’s reaction?
+David Crosby’s reaction to the flames?
 “Burn baby burn.”

 The reason?
 The fire was at Trump Tower in New York.

-Mr. Crosby on Saturday evening wrote on Twitter “oh boy … burn baby burn” while the news was developing of the four-alram fire at the high rise that killed 67-year-old art dealer Todd Brassner.
+Mr. Crosby on Saturday evening wrote on Twitter “oh boy … burn baby burn” while the news was developing of the four-alarm fire at the high rise, which killed 67-year-old art dealer Todd Brassner.

 A fellow Twitter user asked the 76-year-old musician, according to the New York Post, whether he was referring to the Trump Tower fire.

-Mr. Crosby replied “yes Jeffrey.”
+Mr. Crosby replied, “yes Jeffrey.”

 Both tweets have since been deleted.
 His Twitter feed also did not acknowledge his cheering on a fatal fire as of 2:20 p.m.
 Sunday.